WPBeginner

 Chances are that you already have a domain name and website hosting account for your Joomla website.
 You can use them for your WordPress website as well.

 WordPress is famous for its 5-minute install.
 Many good WordPress hosting companies will automatically install WordPress for you.
-You will also find 1-click WordPress installers inside your hosting account dashboard.
+Or, you can find 1-click WordPress installers inside your hosting account dashboard.

-Now that you have installed WordPress, you are ready to import content from your Joomla website.
+Now that you have installed WordPress, you can import content from your Joomla site.

-First, you need to install and activate the FG Joomla to WordPress plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+First, install and activate the FG Joomla to WordPress plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

-Upon activation, go to Tools » Import page.
+Upon activation, go to the Tools » Import page from your WordPress dashboard.
 You will see a list of import tools available for your WordPress installation.
-Click on ‘Run Importer’ link below the Joomla (FG) importer tool.
+Click the ‘Run Importer’ link below the Joomla (FG) importer tool.

 Run Joomla importer